 Review and implement.

-Take careful notes and review them once you get home.
+Take thorough notes and review them once you get home.
 What will you do with what you’ve learned?
 Do you want to make any changes to your services, your interactions with dogs, how you work with clients or organize your space?
-If you don’t sit down right away to make and carry out decisions you’ll likely lose much of what you stood to gain from the effort and cost of your attendance.
+If you don’t sit down right away to make and carry out decisions, you’ll likely lose much of what you stood to gain from the effort and cost of your attendance.

 Share what you learn.